Workshops & Classes

 Performance skills focus more on public speaking, understanding an audience, working with others on stage both verbally and non-verbally (team work), memorization, body control and awareness.

-Green Bean tends to create original works for the kids to perform that allow the students' strengths to shine.
-We also offer programs that encourage student participation in the creative development process.
+Green Bean often creates original work for the kids to perform which allows the students' strengths to shine.
+Older Green Bean students may also be given the opportunity to co-write with their director when appropriate.
+We encourage student participation in the creative development process.

 Our annual Stories to Stage Program at the Sutton Early Learning Center & Sutton Elementary School is a great example.
 If you would like to offer the Stories to Stage Program at your school or organization, please contact us.

 Our pop-up program is a summer and fall program run by Ms Kelli that is true to its name.
 A Green Bean student can either be invited into a cast or an audition for this program will pop-up late spring.
 Pop-up casts are small, troupe like groups that will quickly memorize parts in a short, funny, original script.
 These family-friendly performance casts will pop-up and perform at local events, fairs, libraries in the community during the summer and fall.

 Pop-Ups are a great example of a Green Bean special event.
 If you would like to explore an idea for a special event or appearance from the Green Bean Troupe, please contact us.

 In response to the changes of COVID in the spring of 2020, Green Bean launched a new program to the meet the needs of our students.
 The "Green Bean Club" or GBC, as it is often called, is a unique club focused on group exploration of the arts.